lwjglgamedev/vulkanbook/bookcontents/chapter-05/chapter-05.md

 }
 ```

 As in the `Semaphore` class, the `Fence` class is also very simple.
 We also need to fill up an initialization structure named `VkFenceCreateInfo`.
 In this case, we can set (through a constructor argument), if the fence should be already signaled when created or not.
-Besides the cleaning method and the one for getting the handle we have one method called `fenceWait` which waits waits for the fence to be signaled (waits in the CPU the signal raised by the GPU).
+Besides the cleaning method and the one for getting the handle we have one method called `fenceWait` which waits for the fence to be signaled (waits in the CPU the signal raised by the GPU).
 We have another one named `reset` which resets the fence to un-signaled state by calling the `vkResetFences` function.

 ![Synchronization](rc05-yuml-02.svg)